SeregaDeveloper/Cuckoo-Scripts/README.md

-# Cuckoo-Scripts
-Some useful scripts for cuckoo
+# Some useful scripts for administrating Cuckoo Sandbox